Mental health: Children and adolescents

 Mental health problems in children and adolescents contributed to a global prevalence of 13% in 2015.
 In 2019, about one in seven of the world's 10–19 year olds experienced a mental health disorder, a total of about 165 million young people.
 Adolescence is a critical and unique phase of development in psychological growth.
 Children having mental health problems can have adverse outcomes, such as poor school performance, social difficulties, substance abuse, and poor physical health.
 The adverse effects even extend beyond the children themselves - increased reliance on public sector services and healthcare services, loss productivity among parents or care-givers, and burden to society.
 More than half of mental health conditions start before a child reaches 20 years of age, with onset occurring in adolescence much more frequently than it does in early childhood or adulthood.
 However, pre-school children with early mental health problems are increasing in prevalence in the 21st century.
 Many such cases go undetected and untreated.

 In the United States, in 2021, at least roughly 17.5% of the population (ages 18 and older) were recorded as having a mental illness.
 The comparison between reports and statistics of mental health issues in newer generations (18–25 years old to 26–49 years old) and the older generation (50 years or older) signifies an increase in mental health issues as only 15% of the older generation reported a mental health issue whereas the newer generations reported 33.7% (18–25) and 28.1% (26–49).
 The role of caregivers for youth with mental health needs is valuable, and caregivers benefit most when they have sufficient psychoeducation and peer support.
 Depression is one of the leading causes of illness and disability among adolescents.
 Suicide is the fourth leading cause of death in 15-19-year-olds.
 Exposure to childhood trauma can cause mental health disorders and poor academic achievement.
 Ignoring mental health conditions in adolescents can impact adulthood.
 50% of preschool children show a natural reduction in behavioral problems.
 The remaining experience long-term consequences.
 It impairs physical and mental health and limits opportunities to live fulfilling lives.
 A result of depression during adolescence and adulthood may be substance abuse.
 The average age of onset is between 11 and 14 years for depressive disorders.
 Only approximately 25% of children with behavioral problems refer to medical services.
 The majority of children go untreated.
+A global study of more than 275,000 adolescents aged 12–17 years across 82 countries found that 14% had experienced suicidal thoughts and 9% had anxiety over a 12-month period; adolescents with fewer peer and parental supports and greater exposure to peer conflict, victimisation, and loneliness were at higher risk, and 36 of the 82 countries studied had no specific national mental health policy.